EmekaG/h/0x00-shell_basics/README.md

-print the absolute pathname of the current working directory
+display the content list of the current directory